Marde's Blog

 Lily of the Valley – Convallaria Majalis – Naturalizing

-Lilies of the Valley are one of the most fragrant and memorable of spring flowers.
-You can see people carrying bouquets of them in Europe on May 1st to celebrate the season, brides carrying them in their bouquets, and for sale in florist’s shops for very high prices!
-They grow like weeds in forests in Sweden, I’ve been told and are rampant in Eastern states as they spread in an invasive manner.
+Lily of the Valley is one of the most fragrant and memorable of spring flowers.
+You can see people carrying bouquets of them in Europe on May 1st to celebrate the season. brides also carry them in their bouquets, and they are for sale in florist’s shops for very high prices!
+I’ve been told they grow like weeds in forests in Sweden, and are rampant in Eastern states as they spread in an invasive manner.
 But in our area, where they are on the edge of the growing zones, they should be more controllable.

 lilies of the valley